On this page:

 See Big Telescopes in Websites section above.

 This is a 4-day course for further education lecturers, post-16 teachers and secondary teachers.
-The course will be held at the Rutherford Appleton Laboratory in June (3 days) and at the National Science Learning Centre in York in October.
-More information about the course and online application can be found on Science Learning Centres website.
+The course was held at the Rutherford Appleton Laboratory in June (3 days) and at the National Science Learning Centre in York in October.
+More information about the course can be found on Science Learning Centres website.